developer-portal/content/tech/languages/python/pygobject.md

 from gi.repository import Gtk
 ```

 In the beginning, we have to import the Gtk module to be able to access GTK+’s classes and functions.
-Since a user’s system can have multiple versions of GTK+ installed at the same, we want to make sure that we when we import Gtk that it referrs to GTK+ 3 and not any other version of the library, which is the purpose of statement gi.require_version('Gtk', '3.0').
+Since a user’s system can have multiple versions of GTK+ installed at the same, we want to make sure that we when we import Gtk that it refers to GTK+ 3 and not any other version of the library, which is the purpose of statement gi.require_version('Gtk', '3.0').

 ```
 win = Gtk.Window()